Get the help you need today.

 omar-lopez-296937.jpg

-I also have extensive experience working with people struggling with addictions or compulsions, as well as with their family members and partners.
+I also have extensive experience working with people struggling with addictions and compulsions, as well as with their family members and partners, with specific expertise in sexual compulsions and substance use.
 I view addictions and compulsions as survival resources; an attempt to regulate, and feel "normal," as well as a way to maintain a sense of control when faced with deep core feelings of helplessness, powerlessness, rage, terror, collapse, numbness or shame.

 I use a Trauma-Informed approach, which means asking the question: "What happened to you?" instead of "What's wrong with you?"
 It is designed to avoid re-traumatizing people who are already traumatized, with a focus on safety first- including emotional safety and trust in the therapeutic relationship, as well as a commitment to do no harm.